iangoodnight/Guides/Working_with_CSVs_in_Powershell.md

   filter our imported CSVs to return only the information we are interested in.
   This command can be aliased as **where**.
 - **Select-Object** is another multipurpose cmdlet that can be applied in a variety of ways.
-In this instance, we will use **Select-Object** or it's alias, **select**, to return to us only the columns we are looking for.
+In this instance, we will use **Select-Object** or its alias, **select**, to return to us only the columns we are looking for.
 - **ConvertTo-Csv** is the cmdlet we will use to take our PowerShell object and turn it back into a spreadsheet-friendly CSV file.